-These engineers, which typically receive broadcast training, specialize in the many graphics that appear during a sports broadcast, from scoring updates, presentations of players names, to play diagrams during the action.
+These engineers, who typically receive broadcast training, specialize in the many graphics that appear during a sports broadcast—from scoring updates, presentations of players names, to play diagrams during the action.

 In television broadcasts, fans expect replays.
 In fact, they expect replays from several angles.
-These professionally trained technicians oversee the video and cue up the replays as needed.
+Professionally-trained reply technicians oversee the video and cue up the replays as needed.
 Often, they may slow the video to a crawl to allow even greater insight.

 Producers and Directors

-These professionals make the decisions that will shape the broadcast, providing story angles to the on-air talent, while making decisions on the look of the show, including camera angles, use of graphics, sound, and all decisions that allow the broadcast to tell the story.
+These professionals make the decisions that will shape the broadcast.
+They are in charge of providing story angles to the on-air talent while making decisions on the look of the show.
+From camera angles to the use of graphics, sound, and all these decisions made by the producers and directors allow the broadcast to tell the story.

 Spotters and Statisticians

 Spotters assist the production crew with names and events during a broadcast.
-In sporting events with a lot of participants, it often is difficult to keep track of every competitor.
-Spotters assist in this role.
+In sporting events with a lot of participants, it often is difficult to keep track of every competitor and spotters assist in this role.

 The stage manager makes sure everything is in its proper place for the broadcast, specifically relative to the on-air personalities.
 The stage manager makes sure chairs and equipment are in the right place.
 Cameras that focus on the personalities also need to be placed properly.

-Technical directors typically work their way up from other broadcast positions, cue cards, prompters, and studio camera for instance.
-They eventually work with video and audio controls.
-This experience proves useful as the technical director works to make sure all broadcast components are working together.
+Technical directors typically work their way up from other broadcast positions as prompters and studio camera operators to eventually work with video and audio controls.
+This past experience as an operator proves useful as the technical director works to make sure all broadcast components are working together.

 There are other jobs available in radio and television broadcast, but this overview should give you an idea of the varied positions available.
 Many people are interested in breaking into this segment of the business by starting on their own and creating a podcast or video blog to gain experience, sometimes while still attending college.